 Lead is a very toxic element that can have adverse consequences on babies and children’s health, even at low concentrations.
 In the 1970s, the majority of people – including pregnant mothers – living in Glasgow would drink tap water that contained 5 times the level of lead than is currently accepted.
 When the toxicity of lead started to be widely recognised, sometimes after campaigns by civic groups, the UK regulators set up programmes and policies to reduce and eventually phase out lead from water pipes and petrol.

 This project will examine the influence of specific interventions to remove lead from the water supply on pregnancy outcomes (e.g., live births, birth weight, stillbirths, miscarriage) and infant mortality by combining historical and administrative health data.
 The analysis will study two water treatment programmes that successfully reduced lead content in tap water in Glasgow in 1978 and 1989.
-The project has been approved by the Public Benefits and Privacy Panel and a data sharing agreement between Scottish Government and the University of Glasgow has been signed.
+The project has been approved by the Public Benefits and Privacy Panel and a data sharing agreement between the Scottish Government and the University of Glasgow has been signed.
 The processing of these data meet the Data Protection Act Schedule 2, section 6 and Schedule 3, section 8.

 Information on pregnancy outcomes such as live births, stillbirths and miscarriages and will be gathered from different records: SMR02, SMR01 (ISD), and Death, Birth and Stillbirths Registrations (NRS).
 The data will cover the period from 1975 to 2000.
 Live births will be linked to death registration to identify if the child died before age 5.
-Every outcome of interest, such as birth weight, gestational age, miscarriages, death before the age 5 will be analysed separately.
+Every outcome of interest, such as birth weight, gestational age, miscarriages, death before the age of 5 will be analysed separately.
 Variables that will be useful as controls are gender and mother’s characteristics such as age, height, smoking history and previous obstetric history (if available).
 These records will be linked to birth records (NRS) when possible to provide information on parental occupation and backgrounds that could be used as additional controls.
 With an effort to improve the set of confounders, additional information related to Carstairs scores from 1981 and 1991 will be linked to postcode sector.

 This proposal will address the following fundamental research question: What is the impact of tap water lead removal on pregnancy outcomes and infant mortality after the implementation of two separate programmes of water treatment that occurred in 1978 and 1989 in Glasgow?

 This project is a small part of a larger PhD research that aims to understand the relationships between health and social care services.
 Social care data from Renfrewshire council is being analysed to assess the quality of this routinely collected data for research purposes.
-In addition, two further research questions will be answered.
+Two further research questions will be answered.
 Firstly, the variation in types and amount of social care received across age, sex, and deprivation status will be described.
 Secondly, an analysis of the variation in amounts of social care received over time will be conducted.

 Anonymised data on the type and amount of social care data received by individuals (such as personal care and community alarm services) has been obtained via the UBDC controlled data service and is stored and analysed in a secure environment with the National Safe Haven.
 Data from 2006 – 2015 has been provided.
 A Data sharing agreement is in place between Renfrewshire Council and the University of Glasgow to enable this analysis.
-The processing of data for this project meets criteria in the Schedule 2 of the Data Protection Act and Paragraph 9 of the Data Protection (Processing of Personal Data Order 2000 (SI 2000 No.417)).
+The processing of data for this project meets criteria in Schedule 2 of the Data Protection Act and Paragraph 9 of the Data Protection (Processing of Personal Data Order 2000 (SI 2000 No.417)).
 Data will be held for the lifetime of the PhD (scheduled completion October 2018) and a further 3 years to allow time for completion of publication outputs.
-After this the shared data will be permanently destroyed.
+After this, the shared data will be permanently destroyed.

 Using linked data to understand the relationships between Multimorbidity and the use of Health and Social Care